DIY Giant Framed Wall Map: How’s That For A Statement Piece?

 But the thing is, something big needed to be done here.
 And I’ve owned this map for the better part of 3 years and have never actually hung it.
 And frankly, I’m tired of living with re-sale in mind.
 I know as a military family that moving just comes with the territory, but for once we decided to go for it and just do something we wanted to do rather than something we felt like we should do.

 As a former geographic information system specialist, this takes my love for maps to a whole new level.

 Three hundred years ago, Paris was probably pretty gross.

 Think horse manure, rudimentary sanitation, poor health, and poverty.
 But this map from that time is like… really beautiful.

 The amount of detail on this originally hand-drawn beauty is spectacular.
 It’s called Turgot’s map of Paris, but Michel-Étienne Turgot is who originally ordered its creation — Louis Bretez is the man who took two years to meticulously draw it with permission to enter private properties to take measurements and complete it with the utmost accuracy.
 (Fortunately, he decided to leave the horse poop out of it.)

 It’s pretty spectacular, considering he couldn’t exactly get a helicopter view the city from above at the time.
 The map comes in 25 panels that you can frame individually or hang all together.
 (Framing individually would be very expensive, because the panels aren’t a standard size.)
 I purchased the set on Wayfair for around $50 several years ago, but it looks like they no longer have it.
 You can get it for a bit more on Amazon though.
-It still seems like a pretty fair price for something this huge.
+At just over $75, it still seems like a pretty fair price for something this huge.
 (It’s also available as 3 large scrolls, for significantly more mo’.
 Oh, and here it is mounted on wood at Restoration Hardware for a Restoration Hardware price.)